 - Liquid and gel cold packs for meal kits and medical/therapeutic use

-- Small sticks or sachets of condiments, flavor enhancers, and cleaning solutions
+- Small single-serve sticks of condiments, flavor enhancers, and boozy freeze pops

-Make sure your liquid packaging solution is spec'd correctly - download our free planner that will help you define over 50 key details vital to the success of your equipment acquisition:
+Make sure your next liquid packing machine is manufactured to meet your exact needs, including things like viscosity, fill temperatures, and particulate properties.
+Download a free planner that will help you define over 50 key details vital to the success of your equipment acquisition: